k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 1. [**LU Table**](/articles/06_LU_tables/01_LU_tables_overview.md): The definition of a table within the LU Schema, with its columns, primary keys, indexes, and triggers.

 2. [**LU Table Population**](/articles/07_table_population/01_table_population_overview.md):
-    * Data feeding into LU tables from a variety of data sources and keep it up to date.
+    * Data feeding into LU tables from a variety of data sources and keeping it up to date.
     * Ability to manipulate the fed data, which includes enriching, cleansing, masking, transforming, etc.
 3. [**LU Schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU tables (similar to foreign keys).
 An LU schema has one LU table defined as its Root Table.
 The Root Table holds the LU’s unique key.

-In addition to these main objects, there are some others that are a part of the logical unit, and they are used for defining its life cycle.
+In addition to these main objects, others are part of the logical unit and are used to define its life cycle.
 They can be found in the Project Tree, under each logical unit:

 - Java - [Globals](typora://app/articles/08_globals/01_globals_overview.md) and [Functions](typora://app/articles/07_table_population/08_project_functions.md)
 - [Broadway](typora://app/articles/19_Broadway/01_broadway_overview.md)